massgov/calculators/UI/BenefitsCalculator/docs/README.md

 # Unemployment Benefits calculator documentation
 Use this documentation to learn where the formulas live and how the calculator formula was created.
 ## Calculator Logic
 The main logic of the calculator live in these files:
 - [Input](../src/components/Form/index.js)
 - [Output](../src/components/Form/output.js)
 - [Variables](../src/data/variables.json)

-# Understanding the formula

-## Constant variables
+### Variable constants
 There are 4 variables that are constants.
 Here are their values:

 `maxBenefitDuration` = 26